ernoaapa/eliot/docs/introduction.md

 ## Motivation

 I was building modern connected device product what users are located around the world.
-I have over 10 years of software engineer experience with five years of DevOps and faced problem that there's no state-of-the-art solution for managing connected devices a way what is common nowadays in cloud solutions.
+I have over 10 years of software engineer experience with five years of DevOps and faced problem that there's no state-of-the-art solution for managing connected devices a way that is common nowadays in cloud solutions.
 Most platforms and services focus heavily to the cloud connectivity, data processing and analysis, but I needed a solution to manage device Operating System and application deployment to build easy to use, modern service for our customers.

 Key features needed: